 Founders: Stephen Wolfram, Theodore Gray

-Wolfram Alpha is a platform that is similar to a search engine like Google, but specifically for academic knowledge.
+Wolfram Alpha is a platform similar to a search engine like Google, but specifically for academic knowledge.
 While Google can do basic arithmetic, Wolfram Alpha can multiply matrices or run a regression.
 Its search engine, especially the subscription-based Pro tool, also allows users to analyze hyper-specific data on topics ranging from movie ratings to greenhouse gas emissions.

 USP: Wolfram Alpha is the only unified platform that offers semantic tagging and curated computational data in a variety of sectors, such as physical sciences, technology, geography, weather, cooking, business, and more under a single roof.
-It is a great resource for both students and working professionals.
+It is a great resource for both students and professionals.

-EdTech companies in the United States are trying to solve these problems.
 In this list, we have focused on EdTech companies working in the following domains.

 - Companies that help teachers and caregivers: Teachers and caregivers are an essential part of the education system.
-EdTech companies like NeighborSchools and Teachers Pay Teachers enable them to afford a better quality of life; and therefore, provide better services at work.
+EdTech companies like Teachers Pay Teachers enable them to afford a better quality of life; and therefore, provide better services at work.

 - Companies that provide personalized education services: Through personalized services, teachers can teach more effectively to students.
 Companies like BrainPOP, DreamBox Learning, and others are offering this.